KeetonMartin/KeetonMartin/README.md

 - ⚡ Fun fact: ...
 -->

+## :man_office_worker: Career
+In August 2022, I started as a Software Engineer (AMTS) at Salesforce in San Francisco.
+I currently work on the Automation Data Pipeline team, primarily on Flow, which is an automation product.
+I interned at Salesforce previously, in the summer of 2021 and in the summer of 2020.

 ## :mortar_board: College / Undergrad
 In May 2022, I graduated from Haverford College with a Bachelor's of Science in Computer Science.
 I also minored in Statistics, and in Neuroscience.

-## :man_office_worker: Career
-In August 2022, I started as a Software Engineer (AMTS) at Salesforce in San Francisco.
-I interned there previously, in the summer of 2021 and in the summer of 2020.

 ## :hammer_and_wrench: Current Projects
+In the summer of 2022 I started working on a simple web app that could tell them about the cheapest and biggest air carriers on their favorite city-pair flight routes.
+This web app also recommends a credit card based on that route.
+The first version of the web app was RouteCards, the newer version is Routerunner.

+In the spring of 2022, I helped to build websites and other software for a project called the Auction for Afghanistan.

 In the spring semester of 2022, I learned how to analyze EEG data using a popular python package called MNE.
 I also took a "Software Engineering" course, and for our final project my group built a web app and android app that interfaced with a Mongo database to display, submit, and approve scholarship opportunities.

-One of my current side projects is building websites and other software for a project called the Auction for Afghanistan.
-More to come soon on that.

-In the summer of 2022 I started working on a simple web app that could tell them about the cheapest and biggest air carriers on their favorite city-pair flight routes.
-Eventually this web app will also recommend a credit card based on that route.